 - Create a cycle with timelines (a.
 Performance b.
 Administration c.
 Cycle Management)

 - Set your rating scale (a.
 Performance b.
 Administration c.
-Rating Scales)
+Cycle Management d.
+Create Cycle/Edit Cycle)

-- Decide on template styles (a.
+- Decide on template settings (a.
 Performance b.
 Administration c.
 Settings)

 - Decide on Final Recommendation Questions by Managers and HR.
 Default questions are already given (a.
 Performance b.
 Administration c.
 Recommendation Questionnaire)